-Buffalo String Works provides rigorous music instruction and a creative home for children displaced from all over the world.
+Buffalo String Works provides rigorous music instruction and a creative home for refugee and immigrant children displaced from all over the world.

 The inspiration for Buffalo String Works occurred after a concert in March 2014 at P.S.
 45 International School, an elementary school on Buffalo’s west side.
 Elise Golove, the music teacher at the school and BSW co-founder, received funding to engage a group of musicians, which included co-founders, Yuki Numata Resnick and Virginia Barron, to play for her students.
 What transpired that day was very special indeed!
 After playing a movement of Johannes Brahms’s Piano Quartet in C Minor, the students were asked what the music meant to them.
 A little boy peered out from underneath the desk where he was hiding and said, “I think it means, ‘I love you so much’.”
 He was right on, intuitively understanding so well what the music was communicating.
 The students overwhelmed us with their attention and focus; crowding around afterwards, asking questions, wanting to try the instruments, asking “When can we play?!”